Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: LLMs as social agents

-We adopt this norm‑guided approach to LLM simulations, positing that agents' choices are generated via normative role expectations.
-By “LLM social agent” we mean a language‑model‑driven (artificial) participant in an online forum that produces context‑appropriate posts and replies grounded in shared norms, roles, and routines.
-Here, the concept of “appropriateness” implies that agent action is grounded in socially agreed-upon rules and understandings about what normal, reasonable, and legitimate behavior is for actors within a given social setting \cite{goodin_logic_2013}.
-Instead of pursuing utility or optimization of returns, agents must favor normative fit and try to adhere to the prescribed roles and expectations associated with their community.
 Since models are trained on human culture, algorithmic fidelity implies that subpopulation‑conditioned agents can inherit group‑level beliefs and biases.
 This means they reproduce the social constructions—cultural codes, conventions, and inclinations—already present in the training data, rather than simulating generic human behavior.
 At the same time, because their “social cognition” is not experiential, they lack the ability to independently reinterpret norms and negotiate social constructs \cite{farrell2025large}, meaning they can only mirror the objectified realities established by humans through socialization and social interaction \cite{berger_social_1991}.
 By replicating existing cultural narratives, the inherent biases of agents thus closely resemble the real-world propensities of human actors within a given context \cite{argyle2023out}.
-This allows LLMs to act as carriers of established hermeneutic structures and enables concrete computational implementations of social construction \cite{bao2025langua,vezhnevets2023genera} in a way that centers meaning, the very foundation of sociological explanation, rather than speculative agency.
-In Voat‑like thread‑and‑feed communities where interaction is language‑mediated and governed by explicit rules and tacit norms, we find this framing fits better than homo‑economicus assumptions: agents generate choices by appropriateness and role, leveraging background cultural knowledge to ground identities, routines, and sense‑making \cite{brinkmann2023machin-a,vezhnevets2023concor,anthis2025llm-a}.
+This allows LLMs to act as carriers of established hermeneutic structures and enables concrete computational implementations of social construction \cite{bao2025langua,vezhnevets2023genera}.

-Practically, this stance means we use LLM agents as instruments to probe how access to compressed cultural knowledge interacts with platform rules to produce visible community‑level patterns.
-We do not impute hidden preferences or utilities; instead, we ask whether many locally appropriate responses—conditioned by role, norms, and conversational context—can collectively yield familiar rhythms, thread structures, network organization, and distribution of toxic language.